Can You Pay Rent With a Credit Card?

 Is It Possible to Pay Rent With a Credit Card?

-For those who buy stamps and handwrite rent checks to send by “snail mail” to an out-of-state landlord each month, as I do, the very question of whether you can pay rent by credit card may seem confounding.
+For those who buy stamps and handwrite rent checks to send by “snail mail” to an out-of-state landlord each month, the very question of whether you can pay rent by credit card may seem confounding.

 But if you’re questioning the possibility, the first step is to confirm that the option to pay rent by credit card is indeed available to you.
-Many landlords, my own included, don’t or won’t offer the option to pay rent by card; they prefer cash, check, or money order.
+Some landlords may not offer the option to pay rent by card; they prefer cash, check, or money order.

-If your situation is different from mine – perhaps your “rent check” goes to a large property management company, or your landlord is exploring different payment solutions – then it may indeed be possible to pay rent with your credit card.
-If your landlord doesn’t accept credit cards, they still might consider allowing you to use a third-party rent payment service.
+Depending on your situation — perhaps your “rent check” goes to a large property management company, or your landlord is exploring different payment solutions — then it may indeed be possible to pay rent with your credit card.
+If your landlord doesn’t accept credit cards, you may want to ask if they will allow you to use a third-party rent payment service.

 How to Pay Rent With a Credit Card